ayush-parida/ETF-Library/etf/core/README.md

 - Addition of `get by id (get/:id)` API

+Version - 0.1.3

+- Added pagination to get API.
+Use `?page=<number>` or `?page=<number>&page_size=<number>`.
+Sample response will be like `{"response":[{...},{...}], "meta":{"pagination":{"page":1,"pageSize":10,"pageCount":1,"total":5}}}`.
+By default the page size is 10.
+- Added functionality to save user id in fields createdBy, updatedBy, deletedBy when using authorization in the base API's.
+- Added functionality to save createdBy, updatedBy, deletedBy when using base API's

 ### etf-cli

 Version - 0.1.5

 - Issue resolved for `etf -n` command execution

 ## Authors

 - [@AllPlayer](http://github.com/AllPlayer/)